-Overarching Strategy: Stakeholder-Centric Innovation

-Over the years, Alan has obtained insights for new business opportunities by closely observing the needs of different people in the society.
-"My motivation is to serve the public and be responsible, to solve market pain points and turn them into business strategies," he said.
+Overarching Strategy: Stakeholder-Centric Innovation Over the years, Alan has obtained insights for new business opportunities by closely observing the needs of different people in the society.
+"My motivation is to serve the public and be responsible, to solve market pain points and turn Grandion Industrial Ltd Co-creating Business Solutions with Stakeholders HKSAR them into business strategies," he said.
 His business is a perfect manifestation of how design thinking integrates user needs, technology and innovative business strategies and models.
 He also shares that his constant expansion into new businesses arises from the need to retain staff displaced by the shrinking workforce demand in the garment industry.
 By addressing the needs of his staff, Grandion has been growing its businesses vertically as well as horizontally into different domains.
+The Impact Alan's achievements have earned him the Young Industrialists Award of Hong Kong, Capital Leaders of Excellence Award in 2011, and Asia Pacific Outstanding Entrepreneur in 2012.
+He has been actively promoting the business case of creating shared value in Hong Kong in his various capacities.
+So far he has influenced around 100 members of the Federation of Hong Kong Industries.
+Despite his very hectic schedule for his businesses and public services, nothing can stop him from championing doing good as a prerequisite to doing well in business.
+"We keep developing different initiatives and aspire to be a change magnet to influence other organizations," Alan concluded.